Anushree25forpython/learning-SQL/README.md

-SQL DATA ANALYSIS
+**SQL DATA ANALYSIS**

-# 📍 Title of the project - Rule-Based Incident Management(Complaince) and Analyst Efficacy
+# 📍 Title of the project - Rule-Based Incident Management and Analyst Efficacy

 ---

 ## 🧠 Overview

 **Data Summary and Composition** - The data analyzed in this project is from an operational dataset from a business involved in gaming, regulated activities.
-It comprises of column names like 'TICKET', 'RULENAME' (e.g., Blacklist, Deposit Limits exceeded),'STATUS', 'INCIDENTCOUNT', 'ANALYST' (Handling the tickits).
+It comprises of column names like 'TICKET', 'RULENAME' (e.g., Blacklist, Deposit Limits exceeded), 'STATUS', 'INCIDENTCOUNT', 'ANALYST' (Handling the tickits).
 It focuses on tracking and managing incidents or events reported via a ticketing system across different geographic locations along with deatils of analyst query handling and managment.

 ---